- Suckley Family

 Joseph Burr Tiffany, nephew of Louis Comfort Tiffany, designs the mansion’s first floor rooms in a variety of historical styles: the entry hall and dining room are English Jacobean, the formal “white and gold” salon is Louis XVI, the library is Flemish Medieval, and the parlor is American Colonial.
 Tiffany agrees to complete the work in four months.

-Above, Tiffany’s detail for the dining room
+Pictured, Tiffany’s detail for the dining room

 A Lord & Burnham greenhouse with rose house and vinery and attached potting house is erected at one end of a large garden area on the east side of the estate.
 The potting house is in the American Colonial style.
 In selecting Lord & Burnham, the Suckleys are in good company.
 The firm also designed the greenhouses at Ferncliff, the John Jacob Astor estate in Rhinebeck.

-Above, correspondence between Robert and Lord & Burnham
+Pictured, correspondence between Robert and Lord & Burnham

 April 19, 1890